 That means a majority of customers are satisfied with USAA’s claims process.
 You can file claims online or in the USAA app, and you can also call a phone number for immediate assistance.
 The USAA app has a Photo Estimation Tool that you can use for certain types of claims, too.

-Another thing we like about USAA’s car insurance for veterans and military is that the company provides helpful information on joining the military, deployment, changing stations, and leaving the military.
+Another thing we like about USAA’s car insurance for military members is that the company provides helpful information on joining the military, deployment, changing stations, and leaving the military.
 Available tools include:

 - Military pay calculator

 - Permanent change of station (PCS) moving checklist